Quaternionic spherical harmonics and a sharp multiplier theorem on quaternionic spheres: Quaternionic spherical harmonics

 The sub-Riemannian structure determined by $H\Sphere$ has a smaller symmetry group.
 Indeed an arbitrary element of $\RSym$ need not preserve the quaternionic inner product $\langle \cdot, \cdot \rangle$ on $\Quat^n$.
-However two subgroups of $\RSym$ that do preserve the quaternionic inner product are easily identified.
+However two subgroups of $\RSym$ that preserve the sub-Riemannian structure are easily identified.
 One is the compact symplectic group $\QSymR$, that is, the group of the $\Quat$-linear elements of $\RSym$.
+The elements of $\QSymR$ preserve the quaternionic inner product.
 The other is the group, that we denote by $\QSymL$, of $\R$-linear transformations of $\Quat^n$ given by left multiplication by unit quaternions, that is, of the form